-A Russia-Ukraine ceasefire might seem a good way to stop the horrific killing caused by the Russian invasion of February 2022.
-Unfortunately, it would not help at present.
+Seven reasons why a Russia-Ukraine ceasefire would not be a good way to stop the horrific killing caused by the Russian invasion of February 2022.
+[Updated 7 November 2022]

 Any sane person wants to stop a war